 - All applicants are expected to prepare the book to be studied to the point of fluent performance.
 Memory is not required but is recommended.

 - Teachers may record or photograph playins, evening public events, and concerts.
-No sound or video recording of any teaching course is permitted.
+No sound or video recording of any training course is permitted.

 - Teacher training classes are limited to 15 participants for all instruments.